-NOTE: Exception Lists are case sensitive.
+Note: Exception Lists are case sensitive.
 A token entered using capitals matches only strings with the same capitalization; however, if the token is entered in lower case it matches a string in any case.

-5. Select Save, from the File menu of the Exception List window.
+5 Select Save, from the File menu of the Exception List window.
 The newly created exception appears alphabetically.

-NOTE: A stem may only appear once on the Exception List.
+Note: A stem may only appear once on the Exception List.
 Upon saving, a stem listed twice gets condensed to one instance with the associated tokens appearing on one line separated by a comma.

-IMPORTANT: Modifications to an Exception List does not affect live Intelligent Search results until you Commit Dictionary Changes to Central Repository (vcroot), perform a full content re-index, and synch the changes to the production environment.
+Important!
+Modifications to an Exception List do not affect live Intelligent Search results until you:

+- 1) Commit the Dictionary changes to your Central Repository (vcroot); - 2) perform a full content re-index; and - 3) synch the changes to the production environment.

 To see the effects of a new or modified Exception List without committing, use Test Drive.
-For more information, see Intelligent Search Administration Guide.